 Florida grower-shippers for the most part escaped serious damage from a cold front that brought near-freezing temperatures to the Sunshine State.

-In early reports, most grower-shippers didn’t suffer any losses from the cold temperatures in the overnight hours of Feb.
+Most grower-shippers in the central and southern regions didn’t report any losses from the low temperatures in the overnight hours of Feb.
 17.

 Southern, central and northern Florida remained under freeze warnings as temperatures fell into the mid-30s.